(Alessa-Maria Hassan) (Profile #5 - Take California)

 - Vehicles (Land) is limited to large cars, as driving something else would take lessons or extensive familiarisation.

-Ambidextrous, Credentials (Vault City, Low), Familiarity (Arid environments survival, Psychiatry, Veterinary medicine, Psychology, Gecko skinning, Low-tech DIY, Shamanistic rituals, Automobile maintenance), Gift of Gab, Iron Nerves, Schtick (Called Shots (Weaponry, Martial Artist), Fast-Draw, Night-Fighting, Pain management (Medium))
+Ambidextrous, Credentials (Vault City, Low), Familiarity (Arid environments survival, Psychiatry, Veterinary medicine, Psychology, Gecko skinning, Low-tech DIY, Shamanistic rituals, Automobile maintenance), Gift of Gab, Iron Nerves, Schticks (Called Shots (Weaponry, Martial Artist), Fast-Draw, Night-Fighting, Pain management (Medium)).

 Misc.: Hassan is visibly a tribal girl, which may draw prejudice from higher-tech people.